TheThingILearn/helper/README.md

 ---------------------------------------------------------------------------------------------------------------------------
-5.a Go to your Home page add a Button widget and open the Action Flow Editor (Action tree),in the action tree add the "Upload/Save Media" action (Utilltles >> Upload Data >> Upload/Save Media), and set the upload type to "Local Widget (Widget State)" then set the Media Source to "Gallery" for now, Tick on the "Allow Video" and for now Tick off the "Allow Photo".
+5.a Go to your Home page add a Button widget and open the Action Flow Editor (Action tree),in the action tree add the "Upload/Save Media" action (Utilltles >> Upload Data >> Upload/Save Media), and set the upload type to "Local Widget (Widget State)" then set the Media Source to "Gallery", Tick on the "Allow Video" and Tick off the "Allow Photo"(just for the test).

 b.